<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1692321561045441&amp;ev=PageView&amp;noscript=1">

 0 of 6 2.0 ppb ND - 2.1 ppm YES Corrosion of customer plumbing systems, Erosion of natural deposits

-SECONDARY DRINKING WATER STANDARDS & UNREGULATED CONTAMINANTS:
+SECONDARY DRINKING WATER STANDARDS

 * Secondary standards are non-mandatory guidelines established by the EPA to assist utilities in managing drinking water for aesthetic considerations, such as taste, odor, and color.
 These contaminants are not considered to present a risk to human health at the SMCL.